You’ve probably seen the social media posts and YouTube videos: jet-setting digital entrepreneurs who travel the world on passive income.

 The wealth of tools and technology available today means we can now automate many processes which were once entirely manual.

-One of these areas is customer service: you can set up your systems so that customers receive automatic messages and emails, for example when they sign up for a service, or when they have not bought a new product for a while.
+One of these areas is customer service.
+You can set up your systems so that customers receive automatic messages and emails, when, for example, they:

 This, of course, will not completely replace the need for personal interaction with your customers, but it will streamline a lot of processes, and probably increase overall engagement.